Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 When you damage a creature that is concentrating, it has Disadvantage on the saving throw it makes to maintain Concentration.

 **Guarded Mind**
 If you fail an Intelligence, a Wisdom, or a Charisma saving throw, you can cause yourself to succeed instead.
-Once you use this benefit, you can't use it again until you finish a Short or Long Rest.
+Once you use this benefit, you can't use it again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ---